Instagram Automation Without Getting Banned: The Definitive 2026 Guide

 Machine learning models detect non-human patterns: perfectly consistent timing, identical session durations, no scroll behavior between actions, actions at inhuman hours, lack of organic engagement mixed in.

-Cross-Account Correlation
+Cross-Account Context

 Real Devices vs APIs vs Emulators: Safety Comparison